compgenomicslab/TreeProfiler/README.md

 ```

 ### Visualizing annotated internal nodes
-If internal nodes are annotated, MetaTreeProfiler is also able to visualize annotated features automatically when layouts are activated
+If internal nodes are annotated, TreeProfiler is also able to visualize annotated features automatically when layouts are activated

 #### Internal nodes of categorical and boolean data
 As internal nodes of categorical and boolean data are annotated as counter, hence when activating layouts of categorical or boolean data, it generate pipechart of counter summary at the top of each internal node